 \subsection{Experimental Results}

 The results are shown in Tables \ref{gpt4o_result}, \ref{gpt4o_mini_result}, and \ref{gpt35_result} for GPT-4o, GPT-4o-mini, and GPT-3.5-Turbo, respectively.
-On the recent benchmark TRAM \cite{wang-zhao-2024-tram}, existing LLMs have shown strong performance via direct prompting.
-For instance, on TRAM, GPT-4 achieves an accuracy of 82 with CoT, and GPT-3.5 reaches 71.40 using CoT.
-In contrast, our benchmark poses a greater challenge, as GPT-4o achieves only 61.67 with CoT and 29.83 with SP, while GPT-3.5’s performance is significantly lower, with 25.83 using CoT and 23.83 with SP.
-These gaps are likely due to the challenging context of multi-session dialogues and the temporal characteristics in multi-session dialogues, which are not explicitly covered by previous benchmarks.
+On the recent TRAM benchmark \cite{wang-zhao-2024-tram}, existing LLMs demonstrate strong performance with direct prompting.
+For instance, GPT-4 achieves an accuracy of 82 using CoT, while GPT-3.5 attains 71.40.
+In contrast, our benchmark is significantly more challenging.
+GPT-4o achieves only 61.67 with CoT and 29.83 with SP, whereas GPT-3.5 performs even worse, scoring 25.83 with CoT and 23.83 with SP.
+These performance gaps likely stem from the complexity of multi-session dialogues and their temporal dependencies, which are not explicitly addressed in previous benchmarks.

-Besides, our proposed framework outperforms all baseline methods across all three LLMs in terms of both accuracy and F1 score, with a notable increase in accuracy from 29.83 with SP to 77.67 with our framework using GPT-4o.
+Our framework outperforms all baseline methods across all three LLMs in terms of both accuracy and F1 scores, with a notable increase in accuracy from 29.83 with SP to 77.67 with our framework using GPT-4o.
 This demonstrates the effectiveness of our approach in enhancing temporal reasoning for multi-session dialogues.
-A comparison between MemoChat + CoT and Timeline + CoT reveals that the form of memory matters.
-Time-aware memorization brings higher accuracy due to timeline summarization, which requires models to infer temporal information during memorization, particularly regarding relative time.
-Notably, incorporating the memory mechanism performs worse than CoT on GPT-4o and GPT-4o-mini.
-This may be because these models’ input lengths are sufficient to handle LoCoMo dialogues, allowing them to identify relevant temporal information without memory augmentation.
-In contrast, for GPT-3.5, which has a shorter input limit, adding the memory mechanism generally improves performance by enabling the model to retrieve information from complete dialogues rather than truncated ones.
+However, incorporating a memory mechanism performs worse than CoT for GPT-4o and GPT-4o-mini.
+This may be because these models have sufficient input lengths to process LoCoMo dialogues, enabling them to identify relevant temporal information without additional memory augmentation.
+In contrast, for GPT-3.5, which has a shorter input limit, the memory mechanism generally improves performance by allowing the model to retrieve information from memory rather than truncated dialogues.

-Additionally, including CoT generally improves the performance, consistent with previous findings \cite{wang-zhao-2024-tram,xiong-etal-2024-large}.
-However, changing from CoT to symbolic reasoning, as implemented in our framework, yields further improvements.
-This can be attributed to the models' proficiency in generating Python code without losing the advantage of step-by-step reasoning.
-When models accurately translate questions into Python, the execution of the code avoids errors, offering an advantage over purely neural reasoning.
-These results align with recent research that combines LLMs with symbolic reasoners for various reasoning tasks \cite{olausson2023linc,pan2023logic}.